The Science Behind

 “Simulation bridges the gap between knowing and doing.
 While theory fades, the emotional experience creates lasting leadership reflexes.”

 We don’t separate theory from practice.
-We embed learning directly into a realistic work simulation, designed for experienced professionals.
+We embed learning directly into a realistic work simulation.

 The Master’s thesis provided controlled evidence for the effectiveness of simulation-based leadership learning.
 The work did not stop there.